Independent COVID-19 Guides, Resources and Protocols - Reducing Risk of COVID-19 Infection and Severity

 ivermectin recently passed the “futility threshold” in both of these trials (i.e. >33% chance of benefit).

 Well-respected North Texas cardiologist, Dr. Peter McCullough has impeccable academic credentials.
 He's an internist, cardiologist, epidemiologist, a full professor of medicine at Texas A&M College of Medicine in Dallas.
 He also has a master's degree in public health and is known for being one of the top five most-published medical researchers in the United States and is the editor of two medical journals.
-McCullough et al. Reviews in Cardiovascular Medicine, 2020 McCullough et al. 2020 Dr. Peter McCullough, has recovered well after being diagnosed with coronavirus in October 2020.
-The 57-year-old physician used the protocol of hydroxychloroquine, antibiotics, aspirin, and vitamins that he and over 20 of his colleagues have published for the early treatment of COVID-19.
-After eight days, he felt well enough to go for a jog.
-“It’s a rough illness and I can see why older adults are worried,” McCullough recounted his experience to The Texan.
-“I am strongly encouraging earl
+McCullough et al. Reviews in Cardiovascular Medicine, 2020 McCullough Protocol 2022 Updates: Omicron variant XBB found to be resistant to monoclonal antibody treatments ( New England Journal of Medicine .
+Dec 2022) How to Detox Spike Protein from Body (August 2023) As published in Dr

 Is povidone iodine the next ivermectin or hydroxychloroquine?
 Is there any evidence that povidone iodine can treat COVID-19?
-Iodine 1% Nasal Spray is part of the FLCCC I-MASK+ early treatment protocol : Use 1 % povidone iodine commercial product as per instructions 2–3 x daily.
+Iodine 1% Nasal Spray is part of the FLCCC I-CARE early treatment protocol : Nasal spray with 1% povidone-iodine: 2-3 times a day.
+Do not use for more than 5 days in pregnancy.
+If 1% product is not available, dilute the more widely available 10% solution and apply 4-5 drops to each nostril every 4 hours.
+Use 1 % povidone iodine commercial product as per instructions 2–3 x daily.
 If 1 %-product not available, must first dilute the more widely available 10 %-solution.
 To make 1% povidone iodine concentrated solution from 10% povidone iodine solution, one dilution method is as follows: – First pour 1½ tablespoons (25ml) of 10% povidone/ iodine solution into a nasal irrigation bottle of 250ml. – Then fill to top with distilled, sterile or previously boiled water. – Tilt head back, apply 4–5 drops to each nostril.
-Keep tilted for a few minutes, let drain. - Not recommended in pregnancy.
-To make 1% povidone iodine nasal spray from 10% povidone iodine solution, it must be diluted first.
-10% Povidone Iodine is available OTC (Over the Counter) without a prescription at any drug store for
+Keep tilted for a few minutes, let drain. - Not recom

-SELF-HELP without a Doctor ( source ) Zinc 50 mg daily (can take half twice daily if upset stomach) Quercetin 500 mg twice a day three times a day if sick (switch to HCQ/IVM if available) Vitamin D3 40,000-50,000 for five days Melatonin 5 mg - 20 mg nightly for 14 days stomach) Pepcid 40-80 daily 14 days – women or Cimetidine 400 daily -men Full Aspirin (325 mg) daily one month N acetyl cysteine (NAC) Up to 2000-2400 mg 1-2 days, then 1000-1200 mg for a week Treatment: Latest Prescriptions ( source ) Monoclonal Antibodies: outpatient, FDA approved, early treatment, within 10 days Only HCQ 200 mg twice a day 7 days or IVM (weight based 0.4/kg) 20-36 mg daily 2-5 days Fenofibrate (Tricor – anti-lipid) 145 mg daily (inflammatory/cytokine phase.
-Antioxidant) Cyproheptadine (Periactin – antihistamine) 4 mg BID for 14 days (cytokine phase) Decadron 6-10 once or twice a day one week or prednisone 80 mg. daily two days then taper or Colchicine 0.6 mg twice a day Fluvoxamine 50 m
+SELF-HELP without a Doctor ( source ) Zinc 50 mg daily (can take half twice daily if upset stomach) Quercetin 500 mg twice a day three times a day if sick (switch to HCQ/IVM if available) Vitamin D3 40,000-50,000 for five days Melatonin 5 mg - 20 mg nightly for 14 days stomach) Pepcid 40-80 daily 14 days – women or Cimetidine 400 daily -men Full Aspirin (325 mg) daily one month N acetyl cysteine (NAC) Up to 2000-2400 mg 1-2 days, then 1000-1200 mg for a week Treatment: Latest Prescriptions ( source ) Monoclonal Antibodies: outpatient, FDA approved, early treatment, within 10 days Only.
+Note and Update: Omicron variant XBB found to be resistant to monoclonal antibody treatments ( New England Journal of Medicine .
+Dec 2022) HCQ 200 mg twice a day 7 days or IVM (weight based 0.4/kg) 20-36 mg daily 2-5 days Fenofibrate (Tricor – anti-lipid) 145 mg daily (inflammatory/cytokine phase.
+Antioxidant) Cyproheptadine (Periactin – antihistamine) 4 mg BID for 14 days (cytokine phase) D